-\ The current position is set as the arc centering on the Z axis, and the axis moves along that arc, expands and contracts in the radius direction, and moves vertically.
-At this time, the flange surface posture is maintained.
+The current position is set as the arc centering on the Z axis, and the axis moves along that arc, expands and contracts in the radius direction, and moves vertically.
+At this time, for the 6-axis type, the flange surface posture is maintained.
 Also, while maintaining the flange surface position, the flange surface posture changes.

-Fig.2-14 : CYLINDER jog operation
+Fig.2-16 : CYLINDER jog operation